Valencia-04/AI-Automation-Portfolio/README.md

-Hi, my name is Valencia Lukhele an Automation Engineer passionate about building real-world automation solution that save time, improve customer experience, and sale businesses.
+Hi, my name is Valencia Lukhele an Engineer passionate about building real-world automation solution that save time, improve customer experience, and sale businesses.
 This poftfolio showcase my end-to-end cloud and automation project using AWS, Python, and serverless architecture.

    Projects in my Portfolio